Assistant Director for FYE

 The FYE Success Series is a sequence of workshops to help first year students succeed.

 Learn what Student Involvement is all about!
-Don’t miss the chance to join a student organization, help plan campus events and have fun.
+Don’t miss the chance to join a student organization, help plan campus events and get connected to campus.

 Student Resource Fair

 Attend this fair to get to know Kent State Stark’s student organizations.
 Sponsored by Student Involvement.